 Cutting the cost of calling with pre-paid

-Call charges on a European pre-paid GSM phone can be up to 80% cheaper than rental phones or roaming charges on your own account, and incoming calls are free.
+Call charges on a European pre-paid GSM phone can be up to 80% less than rental phones or roaming charges on your own account, and incoming calls are free.
+Think $0.10/min instead of $1.29/min.
 You visit any phone store, buy a pre-paid phone and pre-paid minutes of talk time.
 There are disadvantages: you can’t use your own cell phone number any more, and you will need enough local language proficiency to buy “recharge” or “Top up” cards and activate them using a telephone menu.
 Also, due to billing limitations, many pre-paid GSM phones will only work in the country where you purchased them.
-But if you are willing to put up with the extra complexity, this approach can save you a lot of money as the cost is less than a week’s rental of a GSM phone.
-At the end of your trip you can keep the phone for next time, recycle it, or sell it on eBay.
+But if you are willing to put up with the extra complexity, this approach can save you a lot of money.

 Clearly, a drawback of this kind of pre-paid is that you need to buy a phone you may never use again, unless you travel to Europe often.
 So why can’t you use your own GSM world phone for pre-paid service?